Photo by Erwin Pieloor

 “After surveying 304 IT decision-makers, Forrester found that even though IT budgets are under constant scrutiny, businesses have defaulted to vendor influence which has blinded them to the rewards of extending hardware lifecycles and third-party maintenance solutions,” according to the 2013 report.

+Seventy-six percent of respondents wanted to minimize expenditures, but they didn’t know they were overpaying in the two ways.
 Little wonder why the top IT decision-maker for many companies is not the chief information officer – the chief financial officer is.

+Many CIOs are still too obtuse in finance.
 Instead, they should become budget savvy.
 In essence, CIOs should learn how to get more respect in the C-suite.

 The Forrester study is entitled, “Challenging The Status Quo On Maintenance Contracts And Refresh Cycles To Lower Costs.”